TritonDataCenter/sdc-vmapi/docs/index.md

 This action is only actionable when the migration is paused or failed.
 It is used to abort the migration, removing the target placeholder vm and ensuring the source vm is returned to it's original state.

+### Migrate Rollback

+The "rollback" action will remove (decommission) the newly migrated target instance and restore the original source instance back as the primary (and visible) instance.
+Any filesystem changes made to the target instance since it was primary (i.e. since the migration switch) will be lost.
+After a successful migration rollback, the migration record will have been removed.

 ### Migrate Finalize